Skip to main content

 • Assuming treatment is waterproof – it's not, detailing still matters

 Most outdoor timber failures are preventable.
 They result from avoidable design and maintenance errors, not from inherent material weakness.
+It's usually the small things that catch people out.

 Conclusion: The Holistic Approach to Outdoor Timber Protection

 Protecting timber outdoors is not about a single product or technique.
 It is about understanding how wood interacts with moisture, sunlight, air, and time, and designing systems that work with these forces.
+There's no magic spray that makes wood last forever outside.
+Think of it as creating a comfortable environment where the wood can do its job without constantly fighting the elements.

 The most durable outdoor timber structures follow these principles: